Girl Meets Boy, Or Is It Boy Meets Girl?

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-To celebrate our wedding anniversary as our anniversary of commitment, would be negating the 6 years of hard work, joyous experiences, challenges, laughter, fights, romance, tears and silly love that we’d experienced together.
-Once we stood in front of the magistrate, we had already committed to each other everything and more than we did that day in our vows.
-In actuality, it was a formality really.
+To celebrate our wedding anniversary as our anniversary of commitment would be negating the 6 years of hard work, joyous experiences, challenges, laughter, fights, romance, tears, and silly love that we’d experienced together.
+Once we stood in front of the magistrate, we’d already committed to each other everything and more than we did that day in our vows.

 In Shannon’s Words:

-I now won't throw away the sweat pants or sweatshirts we wore that day.
+It was a great day.
+And now I won't throw away the sweat pants or sweatshirts we wore that day.
+So they’re tucked away in a box with the other few important items we kept when we got rid of 95% of our belongings.
 Someday, I'll make a blanket out of them!
 (Sergio here!
-I’m waiting, patiently waiting)
+I’m waiting… patiently waiting)

 In Sergio’s Words: